 Pyttipanna – Swedish Potato Hash

-Pyttipanna translates to “small pieces in the pan,” which is what pyttipanna is; another one of my favorites Swedish foods.
+Pyttipanna translates to “small pieces in the pan,” which is why pyttipanna is; another of my favorite Swedish foods.

 Pyttipanna is one of my favorite Swedish meals.
-We eat it with lingonberry jam and many times red beets on the side.
+We eat it with lingonberry jam and often red beets on the side.

 Ärtsoppa or pea soup is a comforting and gratifying soup.
 This soup is so hearty because it is made from dried yellow peas and uses a meaty ham bone, so there are bits of ham in the soup.

 Like most Swedish food, if you want to add flavor, you can always add it.
-If you feel the soup is a bit too bland, put a spoon of Swedish mustard on top of the soup to add some added flavoring.
-We love to eat this with the Swedish multigrain knäckebröd or Swedish rye or multigrain bread and cheese.
+If you feel the soup is a bit too bland, put a spoonful of Swedish mustard on top to add flavoring.
+We love to eat this with Swedish multigrain knäckebröd, Swedish rye, or multigrain bread and cheese.

 Swedish food is not bland, especially if you know what food to eat, and it can be exciting and tasty.
 Try to eat like the Swedes do with the lingonberry on your meatballs, fruit on your pancakes, make the fantastic Swedish Pyttipanna potato hash, or try a yellow pea soup.

-At A Bus On A Dusty Road, we talk about all things to do with travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and website publishing.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.